qingfengxia/Cfd/README.md

 Ubuntu 18.04 as a baseline , but should works for other linux distribution.
 Ubuntu 20.04 is also tested working
 ```

+Note: FreeCAD 0.19 from stable PPA, conflicting with Ubuntu's official gmsh (v4.4).
+This can be solved by download latest single file executable from [gmsh official website](https://gmsh.info/bin/Linux/gmsh-4.8.0-Linux64.tgz) and put somewhere on PATH such as `~/.local/bin/`.

 #### MacOS and other POSIX compatible Unix-like OS